What Happens if You Get Caught Driving Without Insurance?

 Impounded vehicle

-State authorities can impound your vehicle if you're caught driving without insurance.
-To retrieve it, you may have to provide proof of insurance and pay all associated fees, including towing and storage costs.
+State authorities can impound your vehicle if you're pulled over without car insurance.
+To retrieve the vehicle, you may have to provide proof of insurance and pay all associated fees, including towing and storage costs.

 driverLicense icon